In This Section

 These papers explore the history, hardware, and techniques of forensic investigation of audio materials.
 The field has gone through significant advances with the advent of digital audio recording, signal processing, and computer-assisted evaluation.
 The appropriate use of analog and digital processes provides the contemporary audio engineer with powerful tools for quality audio investigation in support of the law enforcement, legal, archival, and restoration communities.
 This was a follow-up conference to the 26th Conference on forensics.
-Available only on CD-ROM.
+Available on CD-ROM or as a downloadable PDF.
 View Table of Contents

 Proceedings of the AES 34th International Conference: New Trends in Audio for Mobile and Handheld Devices, Jeju Island, Korea, 2008 August 28-30.

 These 27 papers discuss research on the technologies being developed for state-of-the-art handheld devices that need high-quality sound and powerful functionality in small packages.
 This was a follow-up conference to the 29th.
-Available only on CD-ROM.
+Available on CD-ROM or as a downloadable PDF.
 View Table of Contents

 Proceedings of the AES 35th International Conference: Audio for Games, London, UK, 2009 February 11-13.

 This conference focused on cutting-edge audio technologies for the exploding market for games.
 The areas of research addressed by the 34 papers are sound recording and Foley, spatial audio, game music systems, audio codecs, advanced spatial audio and reverb, speech processing and analysis, and real-time synthesis.
-Available only on CD-ROM.
+Available on CD-ROM or as a downloadable PDF.
 View Table of Contents

 Proceedings of the AES 36th International Conference: Automotive Audio—Sound in Motion, Dearborn, Michigan, USA, 2009 June 2-4.